 If you’re reading all this and still thinking that you want to collect SSNs from your tenants, you’re not alone.
-However, you should still reconsider collecting SSNs on your lease application.
-So if you take anything away from this, remember that there’s no reason to collect an SSN from everyone who applies, only from those you rent to.
-This can minimize your liability, and you can still collect an SSN from your actual tenants.
+However, you should still reconsider requiring SSNs on all lease applications and instead only collect this information from those you actually rent to as this can minimize your liability.

 2. Date of Birth.
 This is another common piece of information collected on most lease applications.
 It may not be bad to include it – if you’re going to be using the information to pull their credit report yourself.
 But as we’ve mentioned, if you’re you use an online tenant screening service like most agents/landlords, you won’t need the DOB.